likhith68/My-Portfolio/README.md

 ##### Original Idea

-<a href="https://github.com/tbakerx/react-resume-template/blob/master/README.md">Inspiration from Tim Baker (tbakerx)</a>
+<a href="https://github.com/sonnysangha/Resume-Portfolio-Starter-pack">Inspiration from Sonny Sangha</a>